betty-van/100-days-of-code/r1-log.md

 ## Day 18: 11-7-19
   - Lecture 1 HTML CSS
   - Completed A List in Eloquent JS Chapter 4
-  - Multiple implementations and reading on linked lists in JS (woo! data structures!)
-  - About page in Project 0

 ## Day 19: 11-8-19